I Used to Be Funny: Plot

-Samantha "Sam" Cowell, a comedian and nanny in Toronto, is matched with a nannying job through an agency, through which she meets 12-year-old Brooke and her father, Cameron.
-Brooke's mother and Cameron's wife is sick and in the hospital.
-Brooke is initially resistant to having a nanny; however, Sam builds a relationship with her and they bond.
+Samantha "Sam" Cowell, a comedian and nanny in Toronto, is matched with a nannying job through an agency, through which she meets 12-year-old Brooke and her father, Cameron, whose wife is sick and in the hospital.
+Brooke is initially resistant to having a nanny, but Sam soon builds a relationship with her.

-In the present-day storyline, Brooke, now 14, is missing, and Sam is struggling with PTSD and no longer performing comedy.
-A series of flashbacks reveals how Sam's relationship with Brooke and her family deteriorates.
+Two years later, Brooke has gone missing and Sam, struggling with PTSD, is no longer performing comedy.
+A series of flashbacks reveals the deterioration of Sam's relationship with Brooke and her family.
 As Sam and Brooke grow close, Sam becomes more enmeshed in the family.
-Brooke's father is oblivious to the appeal of Sam's comedy initially, but later appears to warm to it more, showing his friends clips of her performances online, which include content around her dating and sex life.
-Brooke's mother dies, and Brooke and Cameron grieve their loss, with Cameron shown to be drinking more.
+Cameron initially does not understand the appeal of Sam's comedy, but later appears to warm to it and shows his friends clips of her performances online, which include content around her dating and sex life.
+Brooke's mother dies, leading a grief-stricken Cameron to begin drinking in excess.

-One night, as Sam is leaving to celebrate her anniversary with her boyfriend Noah, Cameron is drunk and comes onto Sam while referencing her comedy performances that describe her preferences for rough sex.
-Sam rejects him, and Cameron's aggression increases.
-Cameron rapes Sam.
-Sam, in shock after the assault, goes to wake Brooke, and tells her there is a carbon monoxide leak to get her out of the house.
-Sam takes Cameron's car and drives away with Brooke, eventually pulling over to call the police.
+One night, as Sam is leaving to celebrate her anniversary with her boyfriend Noah, a drunk Cameron makes flirtatious advances toward Sam while referencing her comedy performances that describe her preferences for rough sex.
+When Sam rejects him, Cameron becomes increasingly aggressive, and the interaction culminates in him raping her.
+In shock after the assault, Sam wakes Brooke and claims there is a carbon monoxide leak to get her out of the house.
+Sam uses Cameron's car to drive away with Brooke, eventually pulling over to call the police.

-Sam is examined at the hospital and reports the rape to the police.
-At a court hearing, Cameron is convicted of the rape and is sentenced to five years in prison.
-Brooke is angry with Sam and visits her home, throwing a rock through her window and calling her a liar.
-Shortly afterwards, she goes missing.
+At a court hearing, Cameron is convicted of raping Sam and sentenced to five years in prison.
+Resenting Sam for causing her to lose her father, Brooke visits Sam's house, where she throws a rock through the window and accuses her of lying about the assault.
+Shortly afterward, Brooke goes missing.

-Sam returns to Brooke and Cameron's home, entering with the key she still has.
-In the house, now abandoned as it has been sold, she finds traces of Brooke, including her journal.
-In it, she finds a phone number for someone named Nathan.
-She calls, pretending to be a friend of Brooke's, and he reveals his location.
-Sam leaves her roommates' party to find Brooke in Niagara Falls and bring her back.
+Sam returns to Brooke and Cameron's house, now abandoned as it has been sold.
+Inside, Sam finds Brooke's journal, in which Brooke has written a phone number for someone named Nathan.
+Sam calls the number, pretending to be a friend of Brooke's, and Nathan reveals his location.
+Sam leaves her roommates' party to locate Brooke in Niagara Falls and bring her back.

-When Sam discovers Brooke, she is on drugs, staying with Nathan, an older boy.
+Sam finds Brooke intoxicated, and discovers that Nathan is a much older boy.
 Although Brooke and Nathan resist Sam, Sam pepper sprays Nathan, then takes Brooke back to the motel where she is staying.
-When Brooke sobers up, they argue, with Brooke initially calling Sam a liar and blaming Sam for ruining her family, eventually admitting she is hurt by Sam abandoning her.
-They reconcile and Sam begins driving them back home.
-In the car, Brooke says she has one more condition before she is returned home.
-Sam and Brooke visit Niagara Falls, and Sam performs comedy once again.
+When Brooke sobers up, she is initially furious with Sam for ostensibly ruining her family, but eventually admits she is hurt by Sam abandoning her.
+The two reconcile.
+In the car ride home, Brooke says she has one more condition before they return.
+They stop in Niagara Falls, and Sam performs comedy once again.